open-mv-sandbox/dacti/docs/daicon.md

 It is recommended for the minor version of a component to be tracked inside the component data or region.
 For example, as a JSON field if your component uses JSON.

-#### Extension
+#### Next Table

-If not null, the extension descibes the location of another component table.
+If not zero, the `next table` descibes the location of the next component table.
 This is to allow the recommendations in "CDN Cache Coherency" and "Reducing Round-Trips" to be followed without limiting extensibility.

-The extension count hint specifices how many components **MAY** be present at that location for efficiently pre-fetching the entire table and not just the header.
+The `legnth hint` specifices how many components **MAY** be present at that location for efficiently pre-fetching the entire table and not just the header.

-A reader **MAY** decide not to read the extension table if it has already read the components required by the format.
-If this is not the case, a reader **MUST** follow the extension, or inform the caller it must do so.
+A reader **MAY** decide not to continue reading the next table if it has already read the components required by the format.
+If this is not the case, a reader **MUST** read the next table, or inform the caller it must do so.

 A reader **MUST** track tables already read, and ignore loops.
 A reader **MAY** raise a debugging warning when this is encountered.

-Formats **MAY** opt to only include the minimal components necessary in the base table, and move all optional and less important components to an extension table, to reduce the base table size for the purpose of "Reducing Round-Trips".
+Formats **MAY** opt to only include the minimal components necessary in the base table, and move all optional and less important components to a table outside the pre-fetch region, to reduce the base table size for the purpose of "Reducing Round-Trips".

 ### Inner Data